djl/mulder/README.markdown

 AWS access and secret keys are stored in an `auth` section.
 The settings are not so cryptically called `access_key` and `secret_key`.

-This section also supports two special settings: `access_key_eval` and `secret_key_eval`.
-These settings can be used to specify a shell command which returns the relevant values.

-If, for example, you kept your credentials in GNOME Keyring, you may wish to do something like this:

-    [auth]
-    access_key_eval = gnome-keyring-query get aws_access_key
-    secret_key_eval = gnome-keyring-query get aws_secret_key

 ### Backup settings